 - Take a night hike in the cloud forests.

-- Take a float safari down a peaceful river (or white water raft with the older kids visiting Costa Rica)
+- Take a float safari down a peaceful river or in the mangrove swamps along the coast (or white water raft with the older kids visiting Costa Rica)

 - Visit the San José Mercado Central and enjoy lunch served on a banana leaf.